-A 4WD adventure to K’gari is bucket list stuff.
+A K’gari Fraser Island 4WD adventure is bucket list stuff.
 Driving a beasty 4WD along one the worlds most spectacular beaches gets your hearts racing and mind exploding with happiness!
 It’s a thrill that exciting but wonderfully relaxing.
 It’s a truly unique feeling.

 Undoubtedly, the best way to explore K’gari and experience the tranquillity and charm of island time is to get around in a 4WD vehicle with friends and family.
 In fact you it’s important to mention that you need a 4WD to explore the island; you can either bring your own, hire one or book a guided tour where transport is provided.

 - Know your tides.
-This is the first rule of driving a 4X4 on Fraser Island.
+This is the first rule of driving a 4WD Fraser Island.
 Plan ahead and drive as close to low tide as possible.
 2-3hrs is the safest but real beach driving pro’s consider things like the wind and hight of the tide too.

 - Drive on the harder sand (darker) between the waterline and the high tide mark for the firmest surface.
 When crossing water, check where other drivers have crossed and don’t start a new crossing point if you don’t need to.
 This ensures the safest track and limits the damage 4WD’s have on the beaches.

 - Scan the beaches dunes for signs of creek crossings, they can be dangerous and seem to come out of nowhere if you are only focusing on what is in front of you.

 - Be careful driving too close to the water and watch out for the odd BIG wave.

 - Keep off sand dunes except where designated cuttings offer clear access points to the inland tracks off the beach.